Marlon-Sbardelatti/furbIP/README.md

 Execute the script using the following command:

 Copy code
-./furbIP
+bash script.sh
 The script will prompt you for some information, such as the .java file name and class name.

 After providing the requested information, the script will create the .java file in the destination defined by the DESTINATION variable.

-Visual Studio Code (You can change that if you want, go to the end of the file and change the 'code ..' to whatever you want.
-Eg: nvim ..) will open automatically with the newly created file.
+Visual Studio Code (or your configured IDE) will open automatically with the newly created file.
 Make any necessary code changes.

 Save the file and close the editor.